Muckhart: Muckhart Mill

 Similar masonic markings (bottom right row) can be found on the records on 22/3/10 at Rosslyn Chapel, when the barrel vaulted ceiling renovated.

-As featured by Lyndsay Cooper in her internship there in 2010
+Other photos of the Mill show the wheel without buckets (later restored by Dr Alf Wilde but since rotten away and removed).

+Muckhart Mill & Farmhouse showing working cow shed and stone staircase on left for farmhouse (now bedroom and wrought iron staircase) and extended building to the front of Muckhart Mill (since removed).